5 Standard Clauses In a Contract

 Have you ever signed a contract without reading it?
 Or even worse, entered into a contract that wasn’t written?
 Next time, you find yourself in either predicament, please back away and go watch Judge Judy or the People’s Court.
 My husband forces me to watch these shows almost every day, and he watches it so much he thinks he’s an attorney.
-I have to take him down a few notches sometimes, because he tries to get cocky like I’m not the one that spent thousands of dollars and three years in law school, but back to contracts and these judge shows.
-The parties in these cases are notorious for not having written contracts or not understanding what they are signing, which usually lands them into hot water and they lose their case.
+I have to bring him down a few notches sometimes, because he tries to get cocky like I’m not the one that spent three years in law school and passed the bar.
+Oh, and racked up the student loan debt (thanks law school!), but back to contracts and these judge shows.
+The parties in these cases are notorious for not having written contracts or not understanding what they are signing, which usually lands them in hot water and results in them losing.

 Your contract should identify both parties that are agreeing to enter the contract.
 This clause is one of the top priorities when you are creating your contract.
-The parties clause states the person that is legally binded to the contract, and who is obligated to perform the contract.
-Depending on the other clauses of the contract, if either party breaches the the contract, then the party can sue the person who did not perform their obligation.
+The parties involved clause states the person that is legally binded to the contract, and who is obligated to perform.
+Depending on the other clauses of the contract, if either party breaches, then the party can sue the person who did not perform their obligation.

 Example: This agreement is made on [insert date] (“Effective date”) between [insert Party 1] (“Buyer”) and [ insert Party 2](“Seller”).

-This clause is one of the most important parts of your contract, and describes the reason that you are entering the contract.
-Be sure that this clause is specific.
-If you are a service based company, you will describe what services you are performing.
+Include this standard clause in your contract to describe the reason that you are entering the contract.
+Be sure that you are specific about what you are selling and when you are selling it.
+If you are a service-based company, you will describe what services you are performing.
 Also add when you will perform these services.
 If you sell goods, describe the goods you are selling.
-Be sure to discuss what you are allowing and not allowing when during the services/sale.

 Example: [Insert company name] will provide business coaching to Client for 1 hour daily for the next 30 days.
 [Insert company name] and Client will discuss mindset, building content, marketing strategies, business system workflows, sales tactics, and email list building.
 Services will not include tax and legal discussions.